AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/src/README.md

     "language": "en",
     "question": "A petrophysicist is evaluating a carbonate reservoir where the standard Archie cementation exponent (m=2) yields water saturation values that seem too high compared to core data.
 What is the most likely explanation for this discrepancy?", "choices": [
-      "The formation water resistivity measurement is incorrect", "The porosity log is reading too high due to gas effect", "The actual cementation exponent is lower due to fracture porosity", "The saturation exponent should be increased to compensate" ],
+      "The formation water resistivity measurement is incorrect or outdated", "The porosity log is reading too high due to residual gas effect", "The actual cementation exponent is lower due to fracture porosity", "The saturation exponent should be increased to compensate for this" ],
     "answer_index": 2,
     "answer_key": "C",